Gaza-Shuhada/gazashuhada/README.md

-# Gaza Deaths Control Panel
+# Gaza Deaths Admin Tools

 **Staff-Only Internal Administration Tool** for managing versioned person records with comprehensive audit trails.

-> ⚠️ **IMPORTANT**: This is the **control panel only**.
+> ⚠️ **IMPORTANT**: This is the **admin tools only**.
 A separate public-facing web application will be built for end-users, which will provide advanced search, filtering, sorting, analytics, and public data consumption features.
-This control panel is focused exclusively on data management, moderation, and internal operations.
+These admin tools are focused exclusively on data management, moderation, and internal operations.

 ## 🚀 Features